basaandewiel/ESP32_doorbell/README.md

 # ESP32_doorbell

-This is a videodoorbell running on TTGO T-Camera a ESP32 based development board.
+This is a video doorbell running on TTGO T-Camera, a ESP32 based development board.
 Software is written with ESP IDF framework version 4.x.

 **Features**
-* When wifi credentials are not yet stored in NVS memory, ESP32 starts up in SoftAP mode (open network with SSID ESP); you can give in your SSID and passkey, and ESP32 continues in STA mode, and tries to connect to your network address of EPS32: 192.168.4.1
+* When wifi credentials are not yet stored in NVS memory, ESP32 starts up in SoftAP mode (open network with SSID ESP); you can give in your SSID and passkey, and ESP32 continues in STA mode, and tries to connect to your network with the credentials supplied address of ESP32 in SoftAP mode: 192.168.4.1
-* video stream is avaliable at <ip_of_esp>/capture - can for instance be used in motion running on raspberry pi
+* video stream is avaliable at <ip_of_esp>/capture - can for instance be used in motion running on raspberry pi to do motion detection
-* when buttn is pressed, a photo is sent to Telegram
+* when the button on TTYGO T-Camera is pressed, a photo is sent to Telegram (see configuration below)
-* PIR detection is deactivated, because of false positives
+* PIR detection is deactivated, because of too many false positives
-* OLED displays your name and adress
+* OLED displays your name and adress (see configuration below)
-* remote logging via UPD port 3333; on linux host: nc -l -u -p 3333
+* remote logging is enabled, so you can debug even when not connected to laptop; UPD port 3333; on linux host: nc -l -u -p 3333
-* OTA (Over The Air) updates via <ip_of_esp>/control
+* OTA (Over The Air) updates supported via <ip_of_esp>/update; select the bin file and select upload

 **Configuration**